program--/mtl/README.md

 # Mundane Template Library (MTL)

-A collection of *mundane* templates that can be used wherever.
+A collection of *mundane* tools that can be used wherever.

 ## License